goinnn/django-detect-cyclic/EXAMPLES.rst

 Examples
 ========

-In these examples we propose a tipical secuence to find the cycles in our project, and can see dangerous dependencies
+In these examples we propose a typical sequence to find the cycles in our project, and can see dangerous dependencies

 Call to the command without options (only verbosity, and exclude the south migrations):